 The Course in Introduction To The National Disability Insurance Scheme offers hands-on exprerience with NDIS participants and people with a lived experience of disability.

-- need an introduction to the National Disability Insurance Scheme (NDIS) and an introductory understanding of working with an NDIS participant.
+This short course is for people who need an introduction to the National Disability Insurance Scheme (NDIS) and introductory understanding of working with an NDIS participant.

 The course will involve NDIS participants and/or people with a lived experience of disability.